JamesMitofsky/JamesMitofsky/README.md

 <h1>I'm looking for work 👋</h1>

-👨‍💻 I love frontend technologies (and juggling grocery produce 🤹‍♂️)!
+👨‍💻 I love frontend technologies (and juggling avacados 🤹‍♂️)!

 📚 The [JAMstack](https://jamstack.org/) is groovy — also a fan of browser extensions, serverless databases, & serverless functions.